Navigated to Ozempic® (semaglutide) for Weight Loss: How it Works | Calibrate

 What is Ozempic® (semaglutide)?

 Ozempic® (semaglutide) is a once-weekly injectable GLP-1 RA—a class of medicines more formally known as glucagon-like peptide-1 receptor agonists.
-It is one of the medications prescribed by Calibrate doctors (when clinically appropriate) for the treatment of obesity, working in conjunction with the Calibrate Metabolic Reset
+It is one of the medications prescribed by Calibrate clinicians (when clinically appropriate) for the treatment of obesity, working in conjunction with the Calibrate Metabolic Reset

-Ozempic® is one of the medications prescribed by Calibrate doctors, if clinically appropriate, to work in conjunction with the Calibrate Metabolic Reset.
+Ozempic® is one of the medications prescribed by Calibrate clinicians, if clinically appropriate, to work in conjunction with the Calibrate Metabolic Reset.
 Our program combines 1:1 video coaching, medication, and lifestyle changes for 10%+ weight loss or your money back (see terms).

 Successful and sustained weight loss with Ozempic® requires more than just the injection of the drug itself—it also involves intensive lifestyle interventions, many of which are difficult to manage alone.